Orca71/shahriarnekouei.github.io/projects.md

 **Tools**: TF-IDF, Word2Vec, prosodic features, Random Forest, FNN, SHAP, EBM
 **Description**:
-Built a multimodal ML pipeline to estimate job interview performance and excitement scores using both textual and acoustic features.
-Combined traditional feature engineering with explainable machine learning for fairness and insight.
+A project that brings together text analysis and acoustic features to estimate interview performance and excitement levels.
+The focus was not only on prediction, but also transparency — making sure the model could be interpreted and its behavior explained.

 **Key Highlights**:
-- Fused text (TF-IDF, Word2Vec) and prosodic features (pitch, energy)
+- Combined linguistic features with prosodic ones such as pitch and energy
-- Performed 5-fold cross-validation with extensive model tuning
+- Performed extensive cross-validation and model comparison
-- Achieved higher predictive performance vs unimodal baselines
-- Interpreted results using SHAP and Explainable Boosting Machines
+- Used SHAP and EBM to understand how specific cues influence predictions
-- Dataset: MIT Interview corpus
+- Built on the MIT Interview dataset
 [GitHub](https://github.com/Orca71/Interview-outcome-Prediction-Multimodal-ML-) • [Read Report](https://github.com/Orca71/Interview-Outcome-Prediction-Multimodal-ML-/blob/main/Report.pdf)

 ---